 - Current immigration levels are simply not meeting Canada’s workforce needs

-Labour and skills shortages are holding back manufacturing, and by extension, Canada’s economic prosperity.
+Labour and skills shortages are holding back manufacturing, and Canada’s economic prosperity.

 Supporting workplace training